 Technology Will Eventually Replace Meeting Planners

 Reality: While there is a TON of meeting technology that have simplified and streamlined meetings and events, it is only as good as the people managing them.
-Tech solutions assist in the tedious minutiae of events, such as registration and ticketing, event reporting, or audience engagement.
+Tech solutions assist in the tedious minutiae of events, such as hotel sourcing, registration and ticketing, event reporting, or audience engagement.
 However, there still needs to be an event leader who makes all the decisions and take the time to learn how each tech solution works, how to integrate into existing meetings and how to manage to achieve each event’s goals.

 Planning professionals will continue to be both the brains and brawn of an event, with or without technology.